Juni4567/gamier-gatsby-starter/src/pages/blog/install-github-desktop-app-on-windows-10-gamier-guide.md

   - Github Desktop App
   - Install Github Desktop
   - Windows 10
-meta_title: Install Github Desktop App on Windows 10 - Gamier
+meta_title: Bring Github Desktop App on Windows 10 - Gamier
 meta_description: >-
-  Looking for the solution on how to install Github desktop app on windows 10?
+  Looking for the solution on how to bring Github desktop app on windows 10?
-  Here is the easy and simple Github desktop app guide to install Github Desktop App Version on Windows 10
+  Here is the easy and simple Github desktop app guide to bring or install Github Desktop App Version on Windows 10
 ---
 Since the last few months, I have been facing the weird issue that how to install Github Desktop App in Windows 10 where the app windows do not remember their position on the screen.
 This sucked very badly!
 But finally, I figured this out by myself and install Github Desktop App back on my windows 10 screen.